-- 2. The Idaho Administrative Procedures Act codified at Title 67, Chapter 52 of the Idaho Code, and the Idaho Rules of Administrative Procedure of the Attorney General, IDAPA 04.11.01, et. seq., also apply to the proceedings, to the extent that neither is superseded by the Act. - 3.
-Under Idaho law, the Oil and Gas Conservation Commission ("Commission") is "authorized to make and enforce rules, regulations, and orders reasonably necessary to prevent waste, protect correlative rights, to govern the practice and procedure before the commission, and otherwise administer [the Act]."
+2. The Idaho Administrative Procedures Act codified at Title 67, Chapter 52 of the Idaho Code, and the Idaho Rules of Administrative Procedure of the Attorney General, IDAPA 04.11.01, et. seq., also apply to the proceedings, to the extent that neither is superseded by the Act.

+3. Under Idaho law, the Oil and Gas Conservation Commission ("Commission") is "authorized to make and enforce rules, regulations, and orders reasonably necessary to prevent waste, protect correlative rights, to govern the practice and procedure before the commission, and otherwise administer [the Act]."
 Idaho Code § 47-319(8).
-IDL is the administrative instrumentality of the Commission and the Director of IDL has authority over these proceedings pursuant to Idaho Code §§ 47-321, 47-322(a) and 47-324(c). - 4.
-Idaho law requires that "[a]n order establishing spacing units shall specify the size and shape of the units . . . [that] will, in the opinion of [IDL], result in the efficient and economical development of the pool as a whole."
-Idaho Code § 47-321(2). - 5.
-Thus, the Applicant must show sufficient evidence, geologic or otherwise, to establish that the Proposed Spacing Unit can be efficiently and economically drained by one (1) well. - 6.
-Pursuant to the Idaho Administrative Procedures Act, a court shall affirm an agency's action unless the decision is "not supported by substantial evidence on the record as a whole; or [the decision is] arbitrary, capricious, or an abuse of discretion."
-Idaho Code § 67-5279(3)(d)-(e). - 7.
-Based on evidence and testimony presented at the Hearing and in the Application, the record reflects sufficient evidence that the Proposed Spacing Unit can be efficiently drained by one well.
+IDL is the administrative instrumentality of the Commission and the Director of IDL has authority over these proceedings pursuant to Idaho Code § 47-322(a) and 47-324(c).

+4. Idaho law requires that "[a]n order establishing spacing units shall specify the size and shape of the units . . . [that] will, in the opinion of [IDL], result in the efficient and economical development of the pool as a whole."
+Idaho Code § 47-321(2).

+5. Under Idaho law, "[i]f at the time of a hearing to establish spacing units, there is not sufficient evidence to determine the area that can be efficiently and economically drained by one (1) well, the department may make an order establishing temporary spacing units for the orderly development of the pool pending the obtaining of information required to determine what the ultimate spacing should be."
+Idaho Code § 47-321(2)(a).

+6. Thus, the Applicant must show sufficient evidence, geologic or otherwise, to establish that the Proposed Spacing Unit can be efficiently and economically drained by one (1) well.

+7. Pursuant to the Idaho Administrative Procedures Act, a court shall affirm an agency's action unless the decision is "not supported by substantial evidence on the record as a whole; or [the decision is] arbitrary, capricious, or an abuse of discretion."
+Idaho Code § 67-5279(3)(d)-(e).

+8. Based on evidence and testimony presented at the Hearing and in the Application, the record does not reflect sufficient evidence that the Proposed Spacing Unit can be efficiently drained by one well.

+9. Nevertheless, sufficient evidence was presented to support establishing a temporary spacing unit, in furtherance of orderly development of the pool until information can be obtained to establish appropriate spacing pursuant to Idaho Code § 47-321(2)(a).

-- 8. While many jurisdictions have grappled with the lack of information available in new areas of oil and gas development, most have erred on the side of requiring more than one scientific tool in ascertaining the physical characteristics and reservoir dynamics necessary to determine the extent of correlative rights and protect the same.
+10. While many jurisdictions have grappled with the lack of information available in new areas of oil and gas development, most have erred on the side of requiring more than one scientific tool in ascertaining the physical characteristics and reservoir dynamics necessary to determine the extent of correlative rights and protect the same.
 See e.g., Hystand v.
 Industrial Commission, 389 N.W.2d 590 (N.D.
 1986); Larsen v.
 Oil & Gas Conservation Commission, 569 P.2d 87, 92 (Wyo.
 1977) (the Wyoming Supreme Court held that minimum findings include "(1) the amount of recoverable oil in the pool; (2) the amount of recoverable oil under the various tracts; (3) the proportion that #1 bears to #2; and (4) the amount of oil that can be recovered without waste."); Grace v.
 Oil Conservation Commission of New Mexico, 531 P.2d 939 (N.M.
 1975); and Continental Oil Co. v.
 Oil Conservation Commission, 373 P.2d 809 (N.M.
-1962). - 9.
-The Applicant in this proceeding relied on geophysical readings from seismic studies, correlated with the "Bridge May #1-13 well, which sits on the western edge of the E1/2 of the NE1/4 of [Subject] Section 13."
-The proximity of the well located in the same Section as the Proposed Spacing Unit increases the likely correlation between the sands found in the drilled well and in the Proposed Spacing Unit. - 10.
-The evidence and testimony presented established the likelihood of a productive pool underlying the Proposed Spacing Unit sufficient to support establishing a spacing unit to facilitate the orderly development of the Proposed Spacing Unit. - 11.
-No mineral interest owners presented evidence or testimony that they opposed creation of the Proposed Spacing Unit. - 12.
-No portions of the Subject Lands are located within an existing Spacing Unit. - 13.
-Based on the evidence provided at the Hearing and in the Application, and the totality of the circumstances present in the Proposed Spacing Unit, the Director concludes that the Application meets the minimum requirements for establishing a spacing unit as requested in the Application.
+1962).